Thairo Estrada Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.98).
+- The Guardians have a 3.98 team ERA that ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (158 total, 1.1 per game).
+- Guardians pitchers combine to give up 159 home runs (1.1 per game), the seventh-fewest in baseball.

-- Williams makes the start for the Guardians, his 15th of the season.
-He is 2-5 with a 3.34 ERA and 72 strikeouts in 70 2/3 innings pitched.
+- Quantrill (2-6) takes the mound for the Guardians in his 16th start of the season.
+He has a 5.70 ERA in 79 2/3 innings pitched, with 46 strikeouts.

-- His last appearance came on Wednesday against the Minnesota Twins, when the righty threw five innings, surrendering one earned run while allowing only one hit.
+- The right-hander's most recent appearance was on Friday against the Los Angeles Angels, when he tossed six scoreless innings while allowing three hits.

-- In 14 games this season, the 24-year-old has put up a 3.34 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .221 to his opponents.
+- The 28-year-old has amassed an ERA of 5.70, with 5.2 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.